browniebroke/django-codemod/CONTRIBUTING.md

 ## Deploying

 A reminder for maintainers on how to publish a new version to PyPI.
 Before starting, make sure all builds are completed.

-1. Trigger the `bumpversion` workflow with the version part you want to bump as argument (major, minor or patch).
-This will update the version in the code, create the git tag and push it back.
+Trigger the `release` workflow with the version part you want to bump as argument (major, minor or patch).
+This will:

+- Update the version in the code, create the git tag and push it.
-2. Update the latest draft release in GitHub to be linked to tag that was just created before and publish it.
-This will trigger publication to PyPI.
+- Create a release in GitHub for the tag that was just created.
+- Build the wheel and source distribution and publish them to PyPI.